 Furthermore, I explored priming strategies for increasing degradation capacity and efficiency, especially at low concentrations.
 When implementing a priming strategy (a transient inlet supply of elevated contaminant concentration) and temporal flow fluctuations, more homogenous biomass distribution and higher degradation capacity indicated that intermediate elevated concentrations or flow disturbances might be instrumental in increasing in-situ or ex-situ biodegradation capacity.
-In addition, analysis of isotope fractionation across the vertical profile under different concentrations conditions suggested that mass-transfer limitation became dominant when concentrations approached a threshold level, while limitation by physiological adaptation followed when concentrations of remaining substrate fractions may identify limiting factors during biodegradation in the lab and field cases and may, therefore, serve as a performance indicator of bioremediation approaches.
+In addition, analysis of isotope fractionation across the vertical profile under different concentration conditions suggested that mass-transfer limitation became dominant when concentrations approached a threshold level, while limitation by physiological adaptation followed when concentrations were even lower.
+In sum, an evaluation of isotope fractionation in combination with calculations of remaining substrate fractions may identify limiting factors during biodegradation in the lab and field cases and may, therefore, serve as a performance indicator of bioremediation approaches.